morganrepo/Angular-dashboard/README.md

 # My Dashboard

-This is Dashboard is a web-based UI for Admin, allowing users to see information, view logs and more for the Admin applications, components, and configurations running either locally or in a Kubernetes cluster.
+This is Dashboard is a web-based UI for Admin, allowing users to see information and more for the Admin applications, components, and configurations running either locally or in a Kubernetes cluster.

 ## Features

 Admin Dashboard provides information about Admin applications, components, configurations, and control plane services.
 Users can view metadata, manifests and deployment files, actors, logs, and more on both Kubernetes and self-hosted platforms.
-For more information, check out the [changelog](docs/development/changelog.md).
+For more information, check out the [changelog].

 ### Installation